JamesHinson/JamesHinson/README.md

 - 👋 Hi, I’m @JamesHinson
 - 👀 I’m interested in ...
 Cybersecurity and application programming
 - 🌱 I’m currently learning ...
-C++, Python, and Assembly
+C++, Python, and HTML/CSS & JavaScript
-- 💞️ I’m looking to collaborate on ... nothing at the moment, but advice is greatly appreciated!
+- I’m looking to collaborate on nothing at the moment, but advice is greatly appreciated!
-- 📫 How to reach me ... you can reach me at my email, jamesmasonhinson@gmail.com!
+- You can reach me at my email, jamesmasonhinson@gmail.com

 <!---
 JamesHinson/JamesHinson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.